opszero/terraform-aws-kubespot/README.md

 <!-- BEGIN_TF_DOCS -->
 # Kubespot (AWS)

-AWS EKS Setup for PCI-DSS, SOC2, HIPAA
+AWS EKS Setup for PCI-DSS, SOC2, HIPAA, FedRAMP

 Kubespot is [AWS EKS](https://aws.amazon.com/eks/) customized to add security postures around SOC2, HIPAA, and PCI compliance.
 It is distributed as [an open